 • Time available for training

-The 360Learning platform is centered on peer-driven upskilling, and is available in 14 languages.
+The 360Learning platform is centered on collaborative Learning, and is available in 14 languages.
 It allows Safran’s employees to enjoy a comprehensive training offer from a single place, and enables them to go on ‘a learning journey’.

 One of the platform’s advantages is that it supports off-the-shelf content integration, as well as content developed in-house, thanks to its authoring tool.
 It also includes the ability to mix the two types for a blended learning approach.
 Collaborative features facilitate iteration to training courses, which encourages continuous peer teamwork and learning.

 “360Learning puts the learners at the heart of the learning process: the learner has a truly social experience, and a plays a role in their own learning journey.” - Étienne Delpit, Training Operations Manager at Safran

 The setup of the platform, designed specifically for the group, perfectly reflects Safran’s organization—Safran Corporate, Safran Affiliates, and its Business Units—as well as its business needs.
 Administrators can manage users directly from the platform, by creating groups, sub-groups, and by assigning roles to everybody.
 It’s easier this way for the Safran group to do follow-up and assign courses.

 The 360Learning platform offers learners a smooth and comprehensive training experience, both synchronous and asynchronous.
 For example, trainers use the platform to build virtual classes, and can get the best of both the long-distance and synchronous worlds.
 Mobile learning lets you learn wherever and whenever you want.
 Throughout the entire learner journey, learners can comment, react, and ask questions.

 In order to offer learners a true learning journey, the group also adjusted their processes to align internal governance with their partners (Cimes for external training, SAP for HR management, etc.).
 This reorganization made it easier for everyone to access information on the 360Learning platform.